 In short, if you want to pack on lean mass and be healthy, your best bet is to stop ditching the yolk.
 Eat the whole egg!

-Granola is made using a concoction of rolled honey/sweeteners, nuts, and oats and sometimes other grains like puffed rice; it is generally baked until being crisp and golden brown.
+Granola is made using a concoction of rolled honey and sweeteners, nuts, and oats and sometimes other grains like puffed rice.
+It is generally baked until being crisp and golden brown.

 Granola comes in a variety of forms, whether it’s as a dried cereal or in bar form.
-The beauty with granola is that you can easily add it to tons of foods, including yogurt, cottage cheese, etc.
+The beauty with granola is that you can easily add it to tons of foods, including yogurt and cottage cheese.

-Depending on the variety of granola that you purchase (and the ingredients), a half cup can provide upwards of 200 calories.
+Depending on the variety of granola that you purchase, and the ingredients within it, a half cup can provide upwards of 200 calories.
 Doesn’t get much better than that for a calorie-dense option.

-Last but not least is the decadent indulgence that many people have a love-hate relationship with – dark chocolate.
 Dark chocolate (keyword here being “dark”) is a rich source of cocoa and is loaded with antioxidants, not to mention it has plenty of calories and isn’t very filling.
-Research seems to suggest there is a significant reduction in cardiac-associated disturbances in individuals who ingest more dark chocolate/cocoa vs. those with limited chocolate/cocoa intake.
+Research seems to suggest there is a significant reduction in cardiac-associated disturbances in individuals who ingest more dark chocolate or cocoa vs. those with limited chocolate or cocoa intake.

-Similar to previous foods on this list, dark chocolate is certainly healthy in moderation, but don’t misinterpret this to mean that you should eat an entire package of dark chocolate every day (even if you’re trying to pack on lean mass, this isn’t a good idea.
+Similar to previous foods on this list, dark chocolate is certainly healthy in moderation, but don’t misinterpret this to mean that you should eat an entire package of dark chocolate every day.
+Even if you’re trying to pack on lean mass, this isn’t a good idea.

 The sweet potato is a type of a root vegetable that is a diet staple in many cultures.
-Along with carrots, sweet potatoes have orange flesh due to their high beta-carotene content (an antioxidant).
+Along with carrots, sweet potatoes have orange flesh due to their high beta-carotene content, which is an antioxidant.
 Sweet potatoes contain a good amount of complex carbohydrates, fiber, and protein, and make a great side option to any protein source.

-Last but not least are the “magical fruits” beans (though they’re not technically fruits at all).
-The term “beans” is a bit vague since there are many varieties of beans out there; in general, it refers to things like kidney beans, chickpeas, black beans, pinto beans, red beans, etc.
+Next up are the “magical fruits” beans, though they’re not technically fruits at all.
+The term “beans” is a bit vague since there are many varieties of beans out there.
+In general, it refers to things like kidney beans, chickpeas, black beans, pinto beans, and red beans.

-Bananas are a superb option before or after a hard workout thanks to their abundant potassium and natural sugar content.
-Potassium deficiency is a common culprit of muscular cramps and athletic performance inhibition, so having a banana before training can be is an ideal means of preventing those issues.
+Bananas are a great option before or after a hard workout thanks to their ample amount of potassium and natural sugar content.
+Potassium deficiency is a common cause of muscular cramps and athletic performance inhibition, so having a banana before training is an ideal means of preventing those issues.

-Moreover, the simple sugars in bananas act to boost insulin levels, which in turn augments the muscle-building process.
+Moreover, the simple sugars in bananas act to boost insulin levels, which in turn improves the muscle-building process.

 Straining ‘regular’ yogurt helps remove whey from the product, resulting in what is we call Greek yogurt.
 Greek yogurt is ultra high in protein, contains nearly no sugar, and has a thick consistency.